 “You earn it by wearing it”

-Introduced in 2002, the Inclusive Scouting Award is a way to show support for those who are threatened with exclusion from Scouting in the United States because of the current membership policies of the Boy Scouts of America, Inc. It signals that even though you wear the uniform, you disagree with the BSA’s discriminatory membership policies and aren’t afraid to show it.
+Introduced in 2002, the Inclusive Scouting Award is a way to show support for those who have been threatened with exclusion from Scouting in the United States because of the membership policies of the Boy Scouts of America.
+It signals that even though you wear the uniform, you disagree with any discriminatory membership policies that may exist and aren’t afraid to show it.

-It also identifies the wearer as an ally – someone who is “safe” to approach and talk to without fear of being kicked out.
+Many people have asked whether this award is still necessary, given that the BSA ended their blanket ban on gay adults in July of 2015.
+The simple answer is “yes, absolutely.”
+Keep in mind that units chartered by faith-based organizations may still discriminate, and that a policy change doesn’t imply an instantaneous change in the hearts and minds of Scouting volunteers and professionals.
+The ISA also identifies the wearer as an ally – someone who is “safe” to approach and someone with whom you can be open and honest.
 In this way, it is modeled after the “safe space” programs used in high schools over the last decade, which have been shown to reduce stress for marginalized youth even if they never speak to someone – just knowing that an ally is present is a significant relief.

 The two ropes of the square knot symbolize religion and sexual orientation, and the knot reflects ways in which the two issues are intertwined.
 One rope is silver and purple – colors the BSA reserves for religious emblems.
 The other rope is rainbow-colored – a pattern that is representative of diversity in general and is used widely in the lesbian, gay, bisexual, and transgender (LGBT) communities as a symbol of pride and unity.